Backroads Trip Leaders: The Roles of a Trip Leader

 Backroads Leaders don't only lead trips.
 In reality, leading trips is too demanding to do every week.
 Leaders also perform other duties and take on other roles that allow them to fill out their season and increase their earning potential.
 Below you will find brief descriptions of the different types of work you may be doing if you are hired as a Trip Leader.
+While you might not fill all of the roles listed below you can expect a combination of them on your schedule.

 View the Leader VideosThe Leader Lifestyle | Leaders on Leading | Leaders at Play